SR&ED Capital Expenditures Policy

 6.0 Intent

-The sections 6.0 to 6.8 are only relevant if the capital property was acquired and available for use before 2014.
+Sections 6.0 to 6.8 are only relevant if the depreciable property was acquired and available for use after December 15, 2024.

-There is neither a unique test nor exacting jurisprudence that can be fully utilized in establishing the intent of a claimant in regards to the acquisition of a capital property.
-If after reviewing a claimant's representation it is still unclear whether the intent test has been met or not, the following eight factors may be considered and should be helpful in reaching a decision.
-While these factors may be useful in the decision‑making process they are not in themselves conclusive evidence of intent:
+There is neither a unique test nor exacting jurisprudence that can be fully utilized in establishing the claimant’s intent in regard to the acquisition of a property.
+The following eight factors may be considered and should be helpful in reaching a decision.
+While these factors may be useful in the decision-making process, they are not in themselves conclusive evidence of intent:

 6.1 Reason for purchase